 The Brandenburg Gate, a garden gnome, the Federal Chancellor Angela Merkel, fans at the Soccer World Cup, a Frankfurter Kranz, a typical German beach chair, a Mercedes-Benz sign…

-The 2017 Goethe-Institut calendar has the title "Menschen in Deutschland".
-The calendar addresse topics that are of interest to young people aged between 15 and 25, such as studying, living, working and migration etc. Teaching materials are available for download.
+Swimming, break dance, surfing, soccer, etc. The 2018 wall calendar focuses on sports in Germany and addresses topics that are of interest to young people aged between 15 and 25.
+Teaching materials are available for download.